Indian Predator: The Butcher of Delhi

 Indian Predator: The Butcher of Delhi is an Indian Netflix true crime docuseries which premiered on 20 July 2022.
-Produced by VICE India and directed by Ayesha Sood, The Butcher of Delhi explores the both the police investigation and motives of Chandrakant Jha, a serial killer who, in 2006–2007, left three decapitated victims outside the Tihar Jail accompanied by mocking notes.
+Produced by VICE India and directed by Ayesha Sood, The Butcher of Delhi explores both the police investigation and the motives of Chandrakant Jha, a serial killer who, in 2006–2007, left three decapitated victims outside the Tihar Jail accompanied by mocking notes.

 The first installment of a proposed Indian Predator series, The Butcher of Delhi received mixed reviews.
 Although some critics[who?] praised the mystery, pacing and departure from the whodunit format, others criticized its perceived cliché representation of Jha and overrepresentation of police accounts, lack of depth, poor flow and excessive exposition.

 Premise

 Indian Predator: The Butcher of Delhi is a three-episode true crime docuseries.
 The first episode follows officer Sunder Singh's investigation and arrest of Chandrakant Jha, a serial killer who, in 2006–2007, left three decapitated victims outside the Tihar Jail in Delhi, India accompanied by mocking notes challenging the police to catch him before his next murder.
 Later episodes explore Jha's life, backstory and motives, much of which was told by Jha during the police interview after his arrest.
 The Butcher of Delhi features interviews of people involved or close to the case, such as officers and journalists, interspersed with dramatizations of police exchanges, archival photographs and recreations.